DERHAEUPTLING/contao-mega-menu/README.md

 # contao-mega-menu
-Contao Plugin that integrates a flexible and adjustable MegaMenu into contao.
+Contao Plugin that integrates a flexible and adjustable MegaMenu into the Contao CMS.

 ## how?
 1. go to Layout -> Mega menu